githubEdit

 const seedPhrase = 'abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about'

-// Create wallet manager with Electrum server config
+// Create wallet manager with client

 const wallet = new WalletManagerBtc(seedPhrase, {